Draugmeister/Draugmeister.github.io/Reglane.md

 PCs can hire **hirelings** to aid them in their expeditions.
 To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the [**Character Creation**](#character-creation) tables to further flesh them out.
 Hirelings cost between 1-3gp per day, or a share of whatever treasure the party obtains.

 ### Wealth & Treasure
-The most common coin is the gold piece (gp), which is equal to 10 silver pieces (sp) and 100 copper pieces (cp).
+The most common coin is the silver.

+- 1 gold = 100 silver
+- 1 silver = 100 copper

 Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
 It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.